 - Spicy Courgette & Apple Chutney

-NB: It should be noted that jars with a rubber seal (like the one I used) aren’t ideal for use with chutney as the rubber seals tends to perish over time, so much better to use jars with a screw on lid.
+NB: It should be noted that jars with a rubber seal (like the one I used) aren’t ideal for use with chutney.
+This is due to the rubber seals perishing over time so it’s best to use jars with a screw-on lid.

 Easy Spicy Mango Chutney